 Often is the case in film-making where thespians are hired for looking similar to someone because that someone is unavailable e.g. Ray Lui was the go-to guy to fill in for Chow Yun-Fat.
 The most famous example would be Underworld: Rise of The Lycans.
 Kate Beckinsale didn’t want to star in it, so Rhona Mitra was hired.
 To be fair, the latter’s character was foreshadowed in the first movie, but the hair dye was an attempt to trick audiences into thinking that they were getting more of the same.
 The trick didn’t treat the producers because it was less profitable than the previous films.
 Teen Wolf Too should’ve been a lesson for them.
 It’s common for producers to look for actors or actresses who are potential replacements for those who are getting too old to play certain kinds of roles.

 Mia Wasikowska and Odette Delacroix bear a striking resemblance.
 Mageina Tovah looks like a younger version of Carol Kane (who could play the mother of Emily Kinney).
 Juno Temple could play the younger Zoë Wanamaker.
 There are people who believe that Holly Marie Combs is related to Jennifer Salt due to their eerily uncanny resemblance.
 The same thing could be said about Angie Harmon in correlation to Ali MacGraw.
 It’s easy to believe that the only reason why lookalikes have different surnames is because they are trying to avoid accusations of nepotism e.g. Nicolas Cage.
 If Angie was discovered earlier, she could’ve been in cast in the remake of The Getaway.

 Ditto for Jaime Pressly and Margot Robbie.
 Willa Holland could play a younger Amy Acker.
 Dermot Mulroney should’ve been cast as Joe Perry in a movie about Aerosmith.
 Likewise, Jeff Kober should’ve been cast as Steven Tyler.
 Because he strongly resembles Mark Zuckerberg, Jacob Zachar should’ve been cast in The Social Network.
 Perhaps Jacob was unavailable or unapproached.
 If it was the latter, star power wasn’t really all that important due to the subject matter.
 Andy Samberg looks like he could’ve played the younger Steve Jobs in either film.
-If Carrie Anne-Moss refused to star in the follow-ups to The Matrix, the Wachowskis could’ve cast Elizabeth Mitchell to play Trinity.
+If Carrie Anne-Moss refused to star in the follow-ups to The Matrix, the pre-tran Wachowskis could’ve cast Elizabeth Mitchell to play Trinity.

 Because of her resembling E.L.
 James, I can’t help but wonder that was the reason why Dakota Johnson was cast in Fifty Shades of Grey.
 While some have noted this, those few people haven’t described it as an abstract version of nepotism.
 It’s comparable to parents who see their offspring as extensions of themselves who will have better victories.
 It makes sense when you consider that critics accused Stephenie Meyer of creating a cipher of herself in the form of Bella Swan, which makes more sense when you consider that Twilight provided the foundation for Fifty Shades of Grey.
 This makes even more sense when you consider that Grey (a fourth novel that flopped) was an attempt to mimic the gimmick of Midnight Sun.

 I wonder how Riley Keough feels when she gets cast because Kristen Stewart is unavailable, albeit they share a literally passing resemblance.
 It comes and goes depending on how much Riley’s weight fluctuates.
-With more weight, she would resemble Elaine Hendrix (especially when she smiles).
+With more weight, she does resemble Elaine Hendrix (especially when she smiles).
 Coincidentally, Riley is Dakota’s closest friend.
 Riley was in a lesbian film titled Jack & Diane, so time will only tell when Dakota does a lesbian film with her.
 Speaking of sapphic content, it’s a shame that no-one has thought about casting Taylor Swift to play Traci Lords in a biopic.
 What makes the casting even more perfect is that Traci used to have a music career.